matthewgeorgy/MRTX/README.md

 1. Putting the raytracing computation within a compute shader allows us to break up the pipeline into more specific pieces; namely, it allows us to separate the raytracing (step 3) from the texture application (step 4).
 This is very important for when we want to render the scene statically with a higher sample count, in which case we want to raytrace the image __ONCE__ and reuse the texture over multiple frames.
 Our pipeline then becomes this: Vertex (Quad) -> Compute (Raytrace) -> Fragment (Texture) -> Render

 2. Performing the raytracing within a compute shader allows us to utilize the parallel computation capabilities of the GPU (which is what it excels at).
-This is possible because we calculate the color of each pixel individually (which is what RTIOW does), so parallelizing this computation greatly improves performance; in my case, the FPS increased by 10x when modifiying the compute shader to use multiple workgroups + invocations.
+This is possible because we calculate the color of each pixel individually and independently, so parallelizing this computation greatly improves performance.
+In my case, the FPS increased by ~10x when modifiying the compute shader to use multiple workgroups + invocations.

 ### GLSL Loops

 If you don't know, GLSL (and most shading languages as far as I know) don't deal with loops such as `for` and `while` very nicely.
-Why?
-I'm not 100% sure, as I don't know how GPU's internally execute instructions (and how GLSL translates into these instructions).
-This why that you may see code that looks something like this:
+This is because GPUs don't to play very nicely with loops and branches (branching is BAD for SIMD).
+That's why you may see code that looks something like this:

   ```
     scene.materials[i].type = MAT_LAMBERTIAN;